 An increase in immigrant arrivals, the implementation of a new EU asylum package, and the need to maintain a high standard in asylum and reception processes motivated Italy to ask EASO for assistance.

 In June 2013, EASO and Italy signed the first Special Support Plan to operate until the end of 2014.
 This plan covered a number of prioritised areas, such as data collection and analysis, Country of Origin Information (COI), Dublin system, reception system, emergency capacity and training of independent judiciary, as well as further professional development of the National Asylum Commission.

-In March 2015, the Special Support Plan - Phase 2, an extension, was signed to continue focusing on these activities, whereas in December 2015 - after the launch of the relocation programme as part of the “hotspot” approach - EASO and Italy signed also the EASO Hotspot-Relocation Operating Plan to Italy.
+In March 2015, the Special Support Plan - Phase 2, an extension, was signed to continue focussing on these activities, whereas in December 2015 - after the launch of the relocation programme as part of the “hotspot” approach - EASO and Italy signed also the EASO Hotspot-Relocation Operating Plan to Italy.
 This document laid down the conditions and objectives of EASO’s specific technical and operational support to Italy.
 In particular, EASO provided support by joint-processing asylum cases through Asylum Support Teams (ASTs), composed of national experts.
 Activities included support in information provision, registration of applications for international protection in view of relocation and handling Dublin 'take charge' requests.